Sailor Moon Classic

 "Sailor Moon, huh?" she snorted, and raised her arms, "I never heard of such a thing and I never will again.
 Arise, my servants of the Dark Kingdom!"

 The female customers that had fallen unconscious because of their energy being taken from them suddenly came alive.
-Their eyes snapped opened, dilated and without pupils.
+Their eyes snapped opened but they were without pupils.
 As one they rose, stretched out their arms, and walked toward Sailor Moon like zombies wanting to tear her apart.

-Serena's courage immediately evaporated, replaced by fear as she saw so many possessed young girls and women came straight toward her.
+Serena's courage immediately evaporated, replaced by fear as she saw the possessed young girls and women came stalk toward her.

 "Hey, what are you doing?" she stepped back, "Get away!"

 The fat lady in pink lunged at her first, and she dived just in time to avoid being tackled to the ground.
 More possessed customers attacked her and she continued to dodge them until one attacked her with a broken bottle.
 She dodged just in time and collided hard with the wall.

 Gasping in shock, she heard Morga laughing, then saw a tear in her right stocking where the bottle had cut her just above the knee.

 "Oh, no!
 I'm bleeding!" she screamed, yet it was nothing serious.